Snigelson/pytimex/PROTOCOL.md

 Another peculiarity is that you can send multiple numbers for the same name by completely omitting the name, not even sendig a string terminator, on successive messages.
-These packages will always be 7 bytes long.
+These packets will always be 7 bytes long.